abhra0897/stm8_fun/README.md

+## Status: Incomplete

 [Proper README will be written later]

 Trying to make a POV display using stm8 mcu as I'm learning stm8.
+But for now, just having some fun with it.
+I may even change my goal and make something else rather than a pov display.

 The stm8 is connected to a 4Mbit Adesto spi standard flash where images/animations might be stored.
 Currently preparing the flash driver.
 Once it works, I'll decide if ws2812 will be used or normal LEDs with LED driver IC will be used.

+### Done:
+- AT25SF041 flash driver
+- WS2812 / WS2811 driver

 ### TO DO:
 - Complete the flash driver and make it work properly [ working here]